faboussard/42-irc/assets/bot.md

 ### f.
 Send back the response to IRC server

+The bot sends the response to the client via the IRC server as a PRIVMSG.
+After sending the response, the process created by `popen()` should be closed using `fclose()`.

 ## 5. Close the socket

 Before exiting from the program, close the sockets